 As amphiprotic and amphoteric are quite similar, the difference between amphiprotic and amphoteric too is quite confusing.
-Both of the terms, amphiprotic and amphoteric, are both related to acid – base chemistry.
-Amphoteric substances behaves as an acid and as a base.
+Both of the terms, amphiprotic and amphoteric, are both related to acid-base chemistry.
+Amphoteric substances behave as an acid and as a base.
 All amphiprotic substances are able to donate and accept protons and can show both acid and base properties.
 Therefore, they are amphoteric too.
 This article describes the difference between amphiprotic substances and amphoteric substances in detail.
 Moreover, it gives examples and reactions to show their properties.

 What are Amphiprotic Substances?

 The term amphiprotic refers to the substances that can both accept and donate a proton; it can be either ionic or covalent.
 Therefore, an amphoteric substance should have two main properties.

 – The molecule must contain at least one hydrogen atom and it can be donated to another molecule.

 – The molecule must contain a lone pair of electrons (electrons that are not involved in chemical bonding) to accept a proton.

 Water (H2O) is of the most common of amphiprotic substances; a water molecule satisfies both requirements needed for an amphiprotic substance.